Theogabhishek/Null-Pointer/README.md

-# NullPointer - The OG Game - Dark Cyberpunk 3D RPG
+# NullPointer - The OG Game

 **A 3D Dark Cyberpunk RPG coded in Python + Ursina Engine** *Optimized for Linux (tested on Intel i3 / HD 520, 4GB RAM)*